 you will need to head on to yellow pages for the designated country you wish to open your Nigerian account,

-get all details you need to setup your PayPal except the virtual credit card (VCC).
+get all the details you need to set up your PayPal except the virtual credit card (VCC).

 You can always get a Canada based VCC from Alat by Wema or Naira dominated UBA Africard.